mikeyfreake/simplesdlc/README.md

-# simplesdlc
+# Simple SDLC

+Simple SDLC is a basic implementation of a SCRUM.
+It allows you to manage tasks in individually or within a team-based environment with the use of products, releases, sprints and stories.

-This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
+This application was generated using [JHipster][] for entity creation and basic CRUD.
+Additional functionality and UX changes were implemented via good ol' fashion coding.

+# Want to build Simple SDLC yourself?

-## Development
+## Get the dependencies

 Before you can build this project, you must install and configure the following dependencies on your machine: